Moving to Turkey from the US: Cost, Visa, and Healthcare Guide

 WHAT TURKEY IS ACTUALLY LIKE

-The cost advantage is real and it compounds quickly.
-A single person can live reasonably well for around $850 a month, and a couple can manage comfortably on $1,300, which puts it roughly 72% cheaper than the United States.
-That figure reflects what happens when a strong dollar meets persistent lira inflation -- a situation that benefits incoming foreigners and quietly devastates locals, which is worth sitting with.
-Rent in Istanbul runs higher than you might expect for a developing country, with decent one-bedroom apartments in livable neighborhoods starting around $400-600 USD monthly, but food costs almost nothing by American standards: a full sit-down lunch at a local lokanta rarely exceeds $4.
-Healthcare quality scores at 8 out of 10, and the private hospital system in Istanbul, Ankara, and Izmir is genuinely good -- modern facilities, English-speaking doctors in major centers, and low out-of-pocket costs.
-Bureaucracy for foreign residents is a different story.
-The residency permit process works, but it requires patience, specific documents, and often a fixer or a lawyer who knows the current rules, which change more frequently than anyone officially admits.
+The cost advantage is real and compounds quickly.
+About $850 a month keeps a single person comfortable, a couple comfortably on $1,300, roughly 72% below the United States.
+That figure reflects what happens when a strong dollar meets persistent lira inflation, a situation benefiting incoming foreigners while quietly devastating locals, which is worth sitting with rather than celebrating.
+Istanbul rent runs higher than expected for a developing country, with decent one-bedrooms in livable neighborhoods starting around $400 to $600 monthly, though food costs almost nothing by American standards, since a full sit-down lunch at a local lokanta rarely exceeds $4.
+Healthcare quality scores 8 of 10, and private hospital systems across Istanbul, Ankara, and Izmir are genuinely good, with modern facilities, English-speaking doctors in major centers, and low out-of-pocket costs.
+Bureaucracy tells another story entirely.
+The residency permit process works while requiring patience, specific documents, and often a fixer or lawyer current on rules that change more frequently than anyone officially admits.

-Americans living in Turkey tend to arrive expecting somewhere between Europe and the Middle East and find something more layered and occasionally more frustrating than either.
-Turkish is not optional the way Spanish can be in parts of Latin America -- outside of tourist zones and expat pockets of Istanbul, English proficiency drops off significantly, and the written language (signage, forms, utility bills) will be entirely opaque for the first several months.
-What surprises most Americans is the warmth of personal hospitality alongside a bureaucratic system that can feel almost intentionally opaque, and the contrast is genuinely jarring.
-What keeps people here is harder to quantify: the food, consistently, but also something about the density of daily life, the fact that streets are full and loud and social in a way that many American cities gave up decades ago.
-The safety score of 3 out of 10 reflects real concerns -- petty crime, the political environment, and regional instability at Turkey's borders -- and Americans should read current State Department advisories carefully before committing.
+Americans arrive expecting somewhere between Europe and the Middle East and find something more layered and occasionally more frustrating than either.
+Turkish is not optional the way Spanish can be across parts of Latin America, since outside tourist zones and Istanbul's expat pockets English proficiency drops sharply, and the written language across signage, forms, and utility bills stays entirely opaque for months.
+What surprises most people is personal hospitality warm enough to disarm, sitting beside a bureaucratic system that can feel almost deliberately impenetrable, and that contrast genuinely jars.
+What keeps people resists easy quantification: the food, consistently, but also the density of daily life, streets full and loud and social in ways many American cities abandoned decades ago.
+The safety score of 3 of 10 reflects real concerns around petty crime, the political environment, and regional instability at Turkey's borders, and Americans should read current State Department advisories carefully before committing.

-In the first weeks, get a local SIM card immediately and open a Turkish bank account as early as your residency status allows.
-The banking process can take time, and in the gap most Americans use a Wise account to pay for things and pull cash from local ATMs without getting hammered on exchange rates.
-Register with your local Nüfus (civil registry) office early, find a lawyer or relocation consultant who does this regularly, and spend the first month in a furnished short-term rental while you learn which neighborhood actually suits how you live -- Istanbul alone has dozens of distinct microcultures, and signing a lease before you know the difference between Kadiköy and Şişli is a mistake you'll hear about from every expat who made it.
-Do the apartment search on foot.
+Get a local SIM immediately and open a Turkish bank account as early as residency status allows.
+Banking takes time, and through the gap most Americans use Wise for spending and pulling local cash without getting hammered on exchange rates.
+Register at your local Nüfus, the civil registry office, early, find a lawyer or relocation consultant who does this routinely, and spend the first month in a furnished short-term rental while learning which neighborhood suits how you actually live.
+Istanbul alone contains dozens of distinct microcultures, and signing a lease before knowing the difference between Kadıköy and Şişli is a mistake every expat who made it will describe to you.
+Search for apartments on foot.
 Drink the tea.
-You'll figure out the pace.
+The pace resolves itself.

 Living in Turkey is approximately 72% cheaper than the United States.
 A single person spends around $850/month on average, excluding rent.